ybk237/Madame-Bovary-additional-chapter/readme.md

 ## 🚀 Usage

-The main program takes an integer $n$ as an argument, which defines the size of the Markov chain (the size of the prefix).
+The main program takes an integer `n` as an argument, which defines the size of the Markov chain (the size of the prefix).

 **Execution example (with a prefix size of 3):**
 Right from the root folder of the project :